So you found your boo. Congrats! Now all you gotta do is make your relationship last.

 4. Ask For What You Want

-None of us are mind readers, and your partner will not judge you for letting him know what you need.
-How would you feel if your guy asked you for a hug?
-You’d go all Titanic on him! (“I’ll never let go”….get there faster, guys.)
+None of us are mind readers, and your partner will not judge you for letting them know what you need.
+How would you feel if your partner asked you for a hug?
+You’d go all Titanic on them! (“I’ll never let go”….get there faster, guys.)
 It’s okay to be aware of your needs and share them.
 Ignoring them leads to built up resentment, insecurity, and anger.
 So kiss those emotions goodbye!
 Literally!

 5. Take Quality Time Together